robertwahler/jammer/README.md

   [./Assets/Lib](Assets/Lib) to avoid wrapper functions junking up your stack traces.
   Conditionally compiled to allow complete trace logging removal for production builds.
 Rebuild via `thor compile:base`
+* Player prefs alternative that serializes to JSON in a predictable location on all platforms
 * On screen debug status line for FPS, Memory, Event Delegates, ScreenSize, KeyCodes, etc

 Assets